thendarion/dita-cv-to-pdf/README.md

   Gradle orchestrates setup, testing, PDF rendering, and plugin packaging

 - **DITA-OT customization:**
-  - builds on the existing `pdf2` transform
+  - builds on the existing `pdf2` transformation
   - custom XSL templates define both layout and structure
   - XSpec tests in `src/test` validate key XSL behavior

 # Using the project
+note: on Windows, use `gradlew.bat`, on Linux, use `gradlew`

 ## Building the PDFs
 to build the CV and Cover Letter PDFs with DITA-OT, run